nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 ![ReflectionSequenceDiagram.png](diagrams/reflection/ReflectionSequenceDiagram.png)
 * Note that `PlaceholderReflectionCommand` can refer to any of the reflection commands as mentioned above, as all of them follow the same call pattern.

-When main starts, `scanner` and `ReflectionManager` objects are created.
+When `Main` starts, `scanner` and `ReflectionManager` objects are created.
 Upon receiving user input, the input will first be determined if it is a command related to the reflection feature.
 If it is, it will be further parsed by `ReflectionCommandParser` to determine the command.
 The corresponding reflection command object is then created and is returned to `Main`, where `execute` will then be called and the corresponding method in `ReflectionManager` is invoked.